Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Operation Fidelity in 3D lattice

 \subsection{Coupling tessellations' fine tuning in 3D}

-This section defines the QW fidelity in terms of the accuracy of population transfer to the desired site and does not encounter the decoherence effects discussed in the previous section.
-Tuning the laser to be in resonance with the interacting sites separated by ${\bf R}_{ij}$ i.e. $\Delta=-V_{ij}$, the operation infidelity would be the sum of population leakage to unwanted sites $k$ i.e.
+This section quantifies the QW infidelity, caused by population scattering to the undesired sites in a 3D lattice structure.
+Tuning the laser to be in resonance with the interacting sites $i$ and $j$ separated by ${\bf R}_{ij}$ i.e. $\Delta=-V_{ij}$, the operation infidelity would be the sum of population leakage to unwanted sites $k$ i.e.

-Since the laser is oriented along $R_{ij}$ the denominator would be $C_3(0)/R_{ij}^3-C_3(\phi_k)/R_{ik}^3$ with $\phi_k$ being the angle between ${\bf R}_{ij}$ and ${\bf R}_{ik}$.
-The infidelity of desired coupling tessellations of Fig.~2b are plotted in Fig.~\ref{Fig_Fidelity}a as a function of $\Omega/\Delta$ with the analytical approach of Eq.~\ref{Eq_Fid} and numerical evaluation of Schr\"odinger equation considering 8 neighboring lattice sites at different inetr-atomic orientations.
+where the effective laser detuning in site $k$ is given by $\delta_k=\Delta+V_{ik}$.
+Since the laser is oriented along $R_{ij}$, $\delta_k$ would be the bare atom detuning $\Delta=-C_3(0)/R_{ij}^3$ modified by the interaction with the quantum walker $V_{ik}=C_3(\phi_k)/R_{ik}^3$ with $\phi_k$ being the angle between ${\bf R}_{ij}$ and ${\bf R}_{ik}$.
+The infidelity of desired coupling tessellations of Fig.~\ref{Fig_MultiD}b are plotted in Fig.~\ref{Fig_Fidelity}a as a function of $\Omega/\Delta$.
+The lines are presenting the infidelity based on the analytical approach of Eq.~\ref{Eq_Fid} for a square laser pulse, while the circle signs calculates the infidelity based on the numerical simulation of the Schr\"odinger equation Eq.~\ref{Eq_HRy} with a Gaussian pulse $\Omega(t)=\Omega e^{-\frac{(t-\tau/2)^2}{2\sigma^2}}e^{-\frac{(\tau/2)^2}{2\sigma^2}}$ where $\sigma=\tau/5$ and a pulse duration $\tau$ given by $\int_0^{\tau}\Omega(t)\text{d}t=2\pi$.
+The calculations are encountering 8 neighboring lattice sites at different inetr-atomic orientations.
 The contrast of inter- and intra-dimer lattice constants $(a_{x0}-a_{x1})/a_{x0}$ would define the speed of operation.
 In general, better contrast leads to faster operation for a given fidelity, see Fig.~\ref{Fig_Fidelity}b.
-However, at some geometries, specific lattice sites might get close to resonance with the laser.
-This would require slower operation as can be seen at the local minimum in the dashed line of Fig.~\ref{Fig_Fidelity}b at $a_{x1}=2.2a_{x0}$.